 The Modern Hebrew program at Duke stresses content learning and communication while focusing on the salient linguistic characteristics of Hebrew.
-The content-driven curriculum is developed and taught exclusively by faculty members who are native Hebrew speakers and utilizes innovative materials developed at Duke as well as external materials widely recognized to be the "golden standard" in the teaching of Hebrew as a foreign language.
-The 4-year program offers students of all levels—from true novices to fluent heritage students—the opportunity to acquire and fine tune their linguistic command of the Hebrew language in multiple registers.
+The content-driven curriculum utilizes innovative materials developed at Duke as well as external materials widely recognized to be the "golden standard" in the teaching of Hebrew as a foreign language.
+The 4-year program offers students of all levels—from true novices to fluent heritage students—the opportunity to acquire and fine-tune their linguistic command of the Hebrew language in multiple registers.

 Placement in a Hebrew language class follows the AMES department placement policy.

 Please use the following guidelines to determine if you need to take a placement test.
-If you are unsure about whether or not you need to take a placement test—or if you have answered "yes" to any of the following questions—please contact Shelli Plesser, the Hebrew program coordinator, at firstname.lastname@example.org
+If you are unsure about whether or not you need to take a placement test—or if you have answered "yes" to any of the following questions—please contact the program coordinator Sarah Baker.

 Do any of the following apply to you?